PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 #### First-Order Methods Specific Hyperparameters

-- ``algo_cfgs:kl_early_stop``: Whether to use early stop for KL divergence.
-In the first-order methods, this parameter is set to ``True``.
+- ``algo_cfgs:kl_early_stop``: Whether to use the `early stop` trick for KL divergence.
+In first-order methods, this parameter is set to ``True``.
 If the KL divergence is too large, we will stop the line search and use the previous step size.

 #### Second-Order Methods Specific Hyperparameters

 - ``algo_cfgs:kl_early_stop``: Whether to use early stop for KL divergence.
 In the second-order methods, we use line search to find the proper step size.
 If the KL divergence is too large, we will stop the line search and use the previous step size.
-So we always set this hyperparameter to ``False``.
+So it is not necessary to use the ``early stop`` trick for KL divergence in the second-order methods.
+We set ``kl_early_stop=False`` in the second-order methods.

 - ``model_cfgs:actor:lr``: The learning rate of the actor network.
 The second-order methods use the actor network update the policy by directly setting the parameters of the policy network.
 So we do not need to set the learning rate of the policy network, which is set to ``None``.